-We anticipate that our existing capital resources as of July 31, 2005, together with the net proceeds from the August 2005 public offering, as well as the addition of our interest and investment income earned on available cash and marketable securities should provide us adequate resources to fund our operating expenses and capital requirements as currently expected for at least the next 24 months.
-We may pursue additional stock offerings, debt or other sources of funds to finance our operations.
+We anticipate that our existing capital resources as of December 31, 2005, as well as the addition of our interest and investment income earned on available cash and marketable securities should provide us with adequate resources to fund our operating expenses and capital requirements as currently expected for the next eighteen months.
+We may pursue additional stock offerings, debt or other sources of funding to finance our operations.